Brookhaven, Mississippi: History

 Brookhaven is located in what was formerly territory of the Choctaw.
 The city was founded in 1818 by Samuel Jayne from New York, who named it after the town of Brookhaven on Long Island.
 Most of the Choctaw were forced out of Mississippi in the 1830s under Indian Removal, and were given lesser land in Indian Territory.

 The railroad was constructed through Brookhaven in 1858.
 It connected Brookhaven with New Orleans to the south and Memphis to the north.

 During the Civil War, Brookhaven was briefly occupied at noon on April 29, 1863, by a raiding party of Union cavalry under the command of Colonel Benjamin Grierson.
 The Union force burned public buildings and destroyed the railroad.
 This was rebuilt after the war.

 In 1908, a mob of 2,000 White people assaulted a military guard and kidnapped a Black man, Eli Pigot, and murdered him in broad daylight.

 In 1936 Brookhaven was chosen as the site of the Stahl-Urban garment plant.

 In 1955, Lamar Smith, a black farmer and World War I veteran, was shot to death by whites mid-day on the lawn of the county courthouse in Brookhaven.
 He had been working to organize voter registration among blacks, who had been largely disenfranchised in the state since 1890 by barriers created by whites.
-After World War II, Smith was among the many veterans who became activists for civil rights, determined to regain their constitutional rights.
+After World War II, Smith was among the many veterans who became civil rights activists, determined to regain their constitutional rights.
 Nobody was prosecuted for his murder.

 In 2022, D'Monterrio Gibson, a black FedEx driver was chased down and shot at by two white men after Gibson had delivered a package to an incorrect address and then retrieved it.
 He was driving an unmarked FedEx truck.